Building a ReAct agent in Go

 max int // step budget; saved me at least one $40 bill

-out chan<- Event // streams to the HTTP handler
+out chan<- Event // events stream out to whoever is consuming

 }